davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 connections between logic and computation theory.
 As I hope I have shown, the two are very intimately related.

-For this reason, studying logic is actually a great to do if you have any interest in working with computers.
+For this reason, studying logic is actually great to do if you have an interest in working with computers and learning computer languages.